mcfry/431w/README.md

     https://help.ubuntu.com/community/PostgreSQL

-Use the rails command to generate the PostgreSQL database automatically
+Use the rails command to generate the PostgreSQL database automatically, which is setup already in rails

     rake db:create